Tartus naval base: Fall of Assad government to present day

 On 8 December 2024, the Russian Foreign Ministry said in a statement that Tartus naval base had been put on a state of high alert.
 Reuters reported that Russian war blogger "Rybar", who is close to Russian Defence Ministry, said "Russia's military presence in the Middle East region hangs by a thread, Russian warships had left Tartus and taken up position off the coast for security reasons, the Hmeimim Air Base had effectively been cut off after rebels took control of a nearby town, Kurdish forces had started to block Russian facilities beyond the Euphrates, and Russian positions at an oil facility in Homs had been blocked."

 On 9 December 2024, Kremlin spokesman Dmitry Peskov said communication lines with HTS had been opened to talk about Russia retaining its naval and air bases in Syria.

 The former Senior British Military Advisor to US Central Command, Maj.
 Gen. Chip Chapman, told Times Radio on 9 December 2024 that Russian evacuations from bases across Syria appear to be underway and that small groups of Russian troops are cut off from the main Tartus naval base and trapped.

 As of 6 January 2025 the last known Russian submarine in the Mediterranean, the Kilo-class Novorossiysk had exited the Strait of Gibraltar.

 On 19 January 2025, Tartus Customs Director Riyad Joudi told Al-Watan that an agreement signed in 2019 with a former subsidiary of Stroytransgaz to redevelop the civilian portion of the Port of Tartus was rescinded by the provisional government.
 In a statement to Kommersant, Anton Mardasov from the Russian International Affairs Council said he believes that this does not indicate any changes for the naval base itself.

-On 22 January 2025 the new Syrian government terminated the treaty allowing Russian military presence in Syria.
-On 2 February 2025, all Russian ships previously stationed at Tartus were reported as having left the base.
-In the process a Grachonok-class anti-saboteur ship may have been abandoned at the base.

-Although Russian warships no longer berth at the base, satellite imagery showed a continued naval presence nearby in Syria’s territorial waters.
-As of 6 June 2025, at least one surface combatant was operating there: a Steregushchiy-class corvette.
-In October 2025, Russia began resupplying its airbase in Hmeimim with truck convoys traveling from Tartus, doing so at least 5 times during the first half of the month.
+On 13 November 2025, DP World commenced operations at the Port of Tartus as part of a 30-year concession agreement.